 - Use Adaptive Clothing for independent dressers

 - Clothing with minor enhancements can make the dressing process so much easier.
 For example, here’s a jacket that has magnetic buttons, making it easier to secure.
-And here’s a wonderful pair of pants with a three-zipper system to make dressing easier.
+And here’s a wonderful pair of adaptive pants with a three-zipper system to make dressing easier.

 - Hadi: “As the disease progresses, sometimes those simple tasks get more difficult.
 They might want to button the shirt themselves, but struggle using buttons that require fine motor skills.”